 VCOS has teamed up with TargetSolutions to recognize and reward training officers who go above and beyond the call of duty.
 The winner of the Training Officer Recognition Award will receive free registration to Fire-Rescue International (FRI), roundtrip airfare to the event and a three-night stay at one of the conference hotels.

 All nominees must be IAFC members, but do not have to be VCOS members.
-The application deadline is June 30, 2019.
+The application period will be opening in Spring 2020.

 This award program is open to fire chiefs, training officers and others whose focus is on fire service education.
 The award recognizes those who make a difference in their community by exhibiting extraordinary commitment and dedication to the professional development of their department by enhancing their skills and service to their community.
 The nominee with the highest overall qualifications, as judged by the award committee, will receive the honor.